Gold Coast Australia So Much More Than Surfers Paradise

 Some tours only go on certain days, but when you book it will be obvious, even online!

 If you are a family on a budget, it may be worth considering hiring a car and then taking a Tangalooma tour with a Brisbane departure.
-Just make sure you know where you are going to meet the tour and leave plenty of time.

 The tour we went on left at 10am from the ferry terminal and left Tangalooma about 4pm.
 We were back in the Gold Coast comfortably by 7pm, though if you come back with the tour you may be a little later getting back to your Gold Coast hotel.